WiiLink24/web/src/content/guide/demae.md

 ### If you happen to get `Error -1022` when installing `Food Channel (Domino's) (English).wad`, uninstall the channel by selecting the WAD with `-` and pressing `A`.
 Then, re-install the WAD.

-#### Section IV - Setting your address information
+#### Section IV - Setting your Address Information

 > WiiLink never stores your personal data.
 For more information on what is used, read our [Privacy Policy](https://theoldnet.com/get?url=https%3A%2F%2Fdemae.wiilink24.com%2Fprivacypolicy&year=2022&scripts=false&decode=false).
 (Currently archived, as new page is being worked on)

-> You are responsible for entering your correct address information.
+> You are responsible for entering your correct Address Information.
 Failure to do so may result in orders not succeeding.

 In this section you will be setting your address information.
 This is required for proper usage of Food Channel (Domino's).